2b-t/docker-realtime/doc/ControlGroups.md

 $ sudo cgexec -g cpu:system.slice cyclictest -m -sp99 -d0
 ```

-## 1. Control groups with `PREEMPT`
+## 2. Control groups with Docker

-As already pointed out in [`realtime_basics/ControlGroups.md`](../realtime_basics/ControlGroups.md) real-time groups require the kernel flag `CONFIG_RT_GROUP_SCHED` and therefore you will likely have to recompile your kernel.
-Follow the installation in that guide before continuing.
+As already pointed out in the section before real-time groups require the kernel flag `CONFIG_RT_GROUP_SCHED` and therefore you will likely have to recompile your kernel.
 Be warned: **Control groups are known to have a high amount of jitter** and are mentioned here just for completeness.
-They are unlikely to be sufficient for real-time robotics.
+They are unlikely to be suitable for real-time robotics.

-### 1.1 Launching a real-time Docker with control groups
+### 2.1 Launching a real-time Docker with control groups

 In order to run a real-time Docker you will first have to **kill the Docker daemon** if it is already running with